3ev/3ev-vagrant/README.md

 You can now start building and working on your projects by following the instructions in the `README` file of the project.

+**Note: ** You will need to edit the host file on your Mac so you can see your builds in a browser e.g.

+	192.168.56.101 	singup.dev

 # Extra bits and pieces

 ## Setting up Sequel Pro